-It is important that all entrants should check the criteria for each award category before entering.
+It is important to check category criteria as well as the general criteria above.
 Please make sure your programme does qualify for the award category you are choosing.
 If you enter in the wrong category, you may be disqualified or judges may be unable to consider your programme fully on its merits.